Hospital Where Jacob Was Treated Post-Tasing

 Clara was eventually allowed to visit Jacob in the psychiatric unit, though initially Jacob did not want her to see him in that condition.
 When they saw each other, Clara delivered the promise that would launch her advocacy: “I’m not ashamed of you, Papa.
 Not ever.
 What they did to you was wrong.
 And everyone’s going to know it.”
 The visit represented Clara bearing witness to the institutional aftermath of her father’s public humiliation—seeing him in the psychiatric unit not because he had done anything wrong but because systems had failed him catastrophically.
 The hospital room where she made this declaration became a founding site of Clara’s fierce advocacy for her father and for disabled people more broadly.

-Logan accompanied Jacob to the hospital having witnessed the entire tasing incident.
-His presence served multiple functions: medical advocacy as Jacob's longtime physician and friend, documentation of Jacob's condition and treatment, emotional support during profound trauma, and communication bridge between Jacob and hospital staff.
-Logan's dual identity as both doctor and disabled person positioned him to advocate from within the medical system while understanding intimately what it felt like to be on the wrong side of institutional power.
-The hospital was where Logan's medical testimony began to matter again—where staff could be persuaded to treat Jacob as patient rather than perpetrator.
+Logan accompanied Jacob to the hospital after responding to Clara’s call and securing Jacob’s transfer from the precinct.
+His presence served multiple functions: medical advocacy as Jacob’s longtime physician and friend, documentation of Jacob’s condition and treatment, emotional support during profound trauma, and communication bridge between Jacob and hospital staff.
+Logan’s dual identity as both doctor and disabled person positioned him to advocate from within the medical system while understanding intimately what it felt like to be on the wrong side of institutional power.
+The hospital was where Logan’s medical testimony began to matter again—where staff could be persuaded to treat Jacob as patient rather than perpetrator.

 Jacob arrived at the Emergency Department in police custody following his public manic episode and tasing.
 Medical clearance required cardiac monitoring, neurological assessment given his epilepsy, evaluation of tasing injuries and restraint trauma, and vital signs monitoring.
 Logan advocated from Jacob’s bedside while Jacob experienced panic-induced vomiting, disorientation, and the overwhelming knowledge that his crisis had been filmed and was spreading online.
 His first coherent words—“Don’t let Clara see me like this”—revealed that even in extremis, his primary concern was protecting his daughter from witnessing his suffering.